shivannis/xandr-docs-public/xandr-docs/articles/data-providers/xandr-s-ui-clients.md

 # Xandr's UI clients

 Shared segments are accessible to Xandr's UI clients in a number of ways.
-For more information, see [segment-targeting.md](segment-targeting.md).
+For more information, see [Segment Targeting](../monetize/segment-targeting.md).